CharchitSaraswat/the_enchanted_labyrinth/README.md

 #### Somyaa Jain:
 Worked on NPC AI development and NPC prefabs.
 Also worked on fireplace prefab development, PlayAgain feature and creating equations.
 Worked on Fire.cs, Dragon.cs and parts of Level.cs.

+Game code and contribution details can be found here: https://github.com/CharchitSaraswat/the_enchanted_labyrinth/tree/main